 - If the card does not have enough free space, [New file] will not be available - When the battery level is low, editing albums is not possible.
 Use a fullycharged battery.

 Provided Software Usable with Albums

-EOS Video Snapshot Task: Editing albums is possible.
-Add-on function for ImageBrowser EX is automatically downloaded from the Internet using auto update function.
+• EOS Video Snapshot Task: Editing albums is possible.
+This is an addon function for ImageBrowser EX.

 MENU Movie Menu Function Settings